ntdragon/python-cemeteryManagement/Design.d/README.md

      Died-date      -
      Buried-date    -
      Buried-location-
+     Remarks        -
-     Remarks        - for reserved the amount paid to date with the date noted Burial/transfer cert on file
+     Burial/transfer cert on file

 ### Database with pricing so that price reports can be generated
+     Date of pricing      date
+     service                     text
+     charge                      number

+From these a price sheet of the following can be generated
      Date of pricing
      Plot
      Infant plot